OzzyHelix/virtio-guide/README.md

 * **OS (Guest):** Windows 11 Pro
 * **OS (Host):** Arch Linux running on the Linux Zen Kernel

-*Host on the WD Blue drive and Guest drives are stored on an SSD and HDD with the other HDD serving as a backup drive.*
+*Host on the WD Blue drive and Guest drives are stored on SSDs and HDDs serving as a backup drive.*

 * Here is a hardware probe of my system for all that info you could want